wansco/TAM_M1/README.md

 # The solution

-Wine is a utility to natively run windows binaries on non-windows systems.
+[Wine](https://www.winehq.org/) is a utility to natively run windows binaries on non-windows systems.
-Rosetta is a macos utility to run x86 binaries on the M1.
+Rosetta is a Mcos utility to run x86 binaries on the M1.
-By combining the 2, we can run x86 windows binaries on the ARM-based M1/M2/M3/M4... but it isn't always easy.
+By combining the 2, we can run x86 Windows binaries natively on the ARM-based M1/M2/M3/M4... but it isn't always easy.
 (Actually it isn't nearly as hard as it sounds)

-Note: this also works on Intel macs, but it is advisable to use a VM like Virtualbox or Parallels running the intel version of Windows.
+Note: this also works on Intel Macs, but it is advisable to use a VM like Virtualbox or Parallels running the Intel version of Windows.

 This also works on Linux, but the instructions below don't apply.
-If you're running Linux, just install wine and winbind and then skip to the last step.
+If you're running Linux, just install wine and winbind and then skip to the last step <sub>If you're running Linux, you should know how to do that... right?.</sub>

 ## Steps

+Open the Mac terminal.
+Get redy to copy and paste a few commands...

 ### Install Homebrew: